CleverFox64/The-Infinite-Echos-in-The-Infinite-Abyss/README.md

 # The Infinite Echo's in The Infinite Abyss
 A Rogue-lite RPG turn-based Adventure!
 You'll collect items, weapons, different equipment, and a whole bunch of skills to make it out of the infinite Abyss!
 You'll also be able to do a whole bunch of achievements and quests as you get more powerful to make it out!

-This is the Rough Draft Demo for the game.
+This is the Demo for the game.
 So a lot of things will not be available.
 However, there are still many things you can do!